Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 ### NOTES

-To easily define melodies, I defines "NOTES", a map of `note -> frequency`.
+To easily define melodies, I first define "NOTES", a map of `note -> frequency`.
 For instance `NOTES.A4` is `440` Hz:

 ```javascript